-A. Refereed Publications and/or Juried or Invited Exhibits or Performances
+A. Refereed Publications and/or Juried or Invited Exhibits or Performances Performance tools and criteria that will be considered in the evaluation process:

-- Publication (or acceptance of publication) in refereed professional and academic journals of the results of research, analysis of cases, interpretations of knowledge, creative writing, instructional developments (including software), and/or pedagogical methodology; - Publication of scholarly monographs, books, and/or chapters in books;
+- Publication (or acceptance of publication) in refereed professional and academic journals of the results of research, analysis of cases, interpretations of knowledge, creative writing, instructional developments (including software), and/or pedagogical methodology; - Publication of scholarly monographs, books, textbooks, workbooks, lab manuals, and/or chapters in books; - Publication of articles in the faculty member's discipline;

-- Publication of technical reports having primary relevance to agencies or businesses at the local, state, or national level; - Performances or exhibits of creative expressions that are performed or exhibited in a regional, national or international professional venue and/or are reviewed by documented professional authorities not associated with the University (guidelines for compensated performances or exhibits will be established by departments and colleges); - Funded grant proposals from any external public or private source with special emphasis on external funding by state and national agencies; - Patents or the commercialization of research; - Professional consulting and/or commissions of creative work.
+- Publication of technical reports having primary relevance to agencies or businesses at the local, state, or national level; - Publishes comprehensive online deliverable courseware; - Commitment to sustained participation in scholarly activity; - Directs masters' theses and doctoral dissertation committees (credit limited to two years for master's thesis and dissertation; one year for senior honors); - Performances or exhibits of creative expressions that are performed or exhibited in a regional, national or international professional venue and/or are reviewed by documented professional authorities not associated with the University (guidelines for compensated performances or exhibits will be established by departments); - Funded research grant proposals from any external public or private source with special emphasis on external funding by state and national agencies; - Patents or the commercialization of research; - Professional consulting and/or commissions of creative work.